Contact Nicolás Soto San Pedro

 Background

-I am a PhD researcher at Cranfield University within the EPSRC Centre for Doctoral Training in Net Zero Aviation, working in partnership with Rolls-Royce plc.
-My research focuses on the off-design aerodynamics of coupled intake and fan systems for future propulsion systems.
-Specifically, I investigate the flow phisics and separation phenomena that occur under crosswind on short coupled fan/intake UHBR engines, operating conditions that directly impacts propulsion efficiency, fuel burn, and fan operability.
-My work combines high-fidelity computational fluid dynamics (CFD) modelling with the analysis of a unique experimental dataset from the NIFTI programme, which captured world-first stereoscopic PIV measurements of a coupled fan-intake system under crosswind.
-The ultimate goal is to improve confidence in the computational tools used to design compact, low-specific-thrust intake systems that are central to achieving Net Zero aviation targets.
+His work combines high-fidelity computational fluid dynamics (CFD) modelling with the analysis of a unique experimental dataset from the NIFTI programme, which produced the world's first stereoscopic particle image velocimetry (PIV) measurements of a coupled fan–intake system operating under crosswind conditions.
+The ultimate aim of this research is to improve confidence in the computational tools used to design compact, low-specific-thrust intake systems that are central to achieving Net Zero aviation targets.

 Research opportunities